brianlondregan36/popup-project/README.md

   all vanilla JS, some bootstrap

-(Home) - an example of a web intercept with cookies to manage to can see the popup
+(Home) - an example of a web intercept with cookies to manage to can see the popup (postexample) - an example of posting data to a Confirmit Survey via Ajax and utilizing CORS